Currently reading: Lenders won't have to pay compensation over car finance deals

-The ruling by the Court of Appeal – one of the highest courts in the country – was announced as part of a case brought against Close Brothers and Firstrand Bank by three customers who claimed they were mis-sold finance deals.
+It started with a case brought against Close Brothers and FirstRand Bank by three customers who claimed they were mis-sold finance deals.
 The trio had previously had their cases thrown out by lower courts.

-Judges unanimously ruled to uphold their appeals, stating that “a broker could not lawfully receive a commission from a lender without obtaining the customer’s fully informed consent to the payment”.
+Judges unanimously ruled to uphold their appeals, stating: “A broker could not lawfully receive a commission from a lender without obtaining the customer’s fully informed consent to the payment.”

-Moreover, the ruling effectively threatens the long-established agreement that dealers receive commissions from banks or lenders for acting as a middle man in selling finance agreements on vehicles.
+Before today's ruling, the case threatened the long-established agreement that dealers receive commissions from banks or lenders for acting as a middleman when selling finance agreements on vehicles.

-Since the ruling, many car makers have already begun to disclose commission rates to customers in order to continue business as normal.
+In anticipation, many car makers had begun to disclose commission rates to customers in order to continue business as normal.

-It follows an investigation earlier this year by the Financial Conduct Authority (FCA) concerning discretionary commission arrangements (DCAs) sold between 2007 and 2020, after more than 10,000 complaints were made.
+It follows an investigation earlier in 2024 by the Financial Conduct Authority (FCA) concerning discretionary commission arrangements (DCAs) sold between 2007 and 2020, after more than 10,000 complaints were made.

 DCAs allowed dealers and brokers to adjust lenders’ interest rates to reward themselves with commission payments on hire purchase (HP) and personal contract purchase (PCP) deals.